The Best Spots to Visit in Dubuque, Iowa

 Best Spots to Visit in Dubuque, Iowa

 Dubuque is the oldest city in Iowa, giving it the motto “where Iowa started.”
 It’s full of history, happenings, and art.
 There’s more to see, do, and enjoy in Dubuque than I anticipated!
-I had originally planned to visit the area with an intent to visit the Field of Dream movie site in Dyersville, Iowa.
+I had originally planned to visit the area with the intent to visit the Field of Dream movie site in Dyersville, Iowa.
 But after researching (aka stalking the Travel Dubuque Instagram page), I knew I had to add Dubuque to my list!
 And I’m glad I did.

 Disclaimer: Blog posts may contain affiliate links and/or ads.
-When you click on these links I may earn a small commission that helps keep this blog running and support my family.
+When you click on these links, I may earn a small commission that helps keep this blog running and support my family.
 This is at no cost to you.
-If you have any questions, feel free to read my disclaimer and privacy policy.
-Thank you!
+If you have any questions, please read my disclaimer and privacy policy.
+Thank you, Travel Dubuque, for hosting a portion of my trip.
+As always on Cornfields & High Heels, all opinions are my own.

 National Mississippi River Museum & Aquarium